Loading your recommendations…

 621 Foster St.

 Grab your friends and head to Boxcar Bar & Arcade in downtown Durham for the ultimate drinking, gaming, and pizza experience.
-It's the perfect place to relax and have fun with a full bar, a large outdoor patio, a gaming area, and a Neapolitan-style pizza kitchen.
-You can expect to find seasonal pizza features like the pickle or jalapeño popper pie, in addition to the classics like cheese, margherita, and pepperoni pie.
+It's the perfect place for fun with a full bar, a large outdoor patio, a gaming area, and a Neapolitan-style pizza kitchen.
+You can expect seasonal pizza features like the pickle or jalapeño popper pie and the classics like cheese, Margherita, and pepperoni pie.

 Devil's Pizzeria & Restaurant